HP-Robotics/HPRoboticsDesign/docs/learning-course/index.md

 !!!
 Warning
     Before starting, remember to take a look at the [website feature guide](../website-feature-guide.md "Website Feature Guide Page"){:target="_blank"} to gain an understanding of the different features used throughout the learning course!

+!!!
+Warning
+    2823 -- This course was designed by the FRCDesign.org team.
+For Team 2823 we are going to ue most of the lessons they have created but have some different practices we will be using in Onshape.
+Throughout the course we (The mentors) will use warning boxes to add additional information and deviations from the lessons

 <img src="/img/learning-course/course-setup/account-setup/signup.webp" align="right" style="width:25%; border:5px solid #ADADAD; border-radius: 2%">